Avoid missteps when leasing commercial space in Missoula. Claire Matten, CCIM shares her expertise.

 The excitement and adrenaline rush of the untapped potential of your future can sometimes make all other details seem insignificant.
 When it comes time to lease commercial space, we sometimes run into tenants who have regrets over their prior leasing decisions – so, here are some common oversights and ways to avoid them:

 #1.
 Unrealistic Size Requirements

 Make sure you don’t bite off more than you can chew.
 Get a good sense of the number of team members you will eventually need and align it with how long you realistically feel it will take to reach that number.
-The hiring process can take longer than anticipated so keep in mind your growth rate when deciding how much space you need.
+The hiring process can take longer than anticipated so keep in mind your growth rate when deciding how you needs for leasing commercial space.

 #2.
 Not Communicating Your Intended Use Right From The Start

 In today’s world of ever-changing retail concepts and co-working opportunities, it’s wise to start lease negotiations off on the right foot by being transparent about your intended use for the space.
 This will spill over into the expected responsibilities of both Landlord and Tenant throughout the term of the lease so it always helps to set a solid foundation early on.